philkleer/typst-modern-acad-cv/lib.typ

 // - multilingual: object with multilingual entries
 // - entries: An array of strings, representing the specific entries to include in the output.
 Defaults to an empty list (), which will include all entries in the file.
 // - tag: An optional string.
 If provided, only entries with this tag will be included.
 Defaults to none.
-// - me: An optional string, likely representing the name of the author.
-Used for personalized output (name will be bold).
+// - me: An optional string or array of strings, likely representing the name(s) of the author.
+Used for personalized output (name(s) will be bold).
 Defaults to none.
 // - lang: A string specifying the language to be used in the references (e.g., "de" for German).
 If CV is in different language than title-main, translations will be add to the reference (translations need to be given in i18n.yaml) Defaults to "de".

 #let cv-refs(
   what,
   multilingual,
   entries: (),
   tag: none,
   me: none,
-  lang: "de"
+  lang: "de",
 ) = {
   // Set paragraph formatting options:
   // - `hanging-indent`: Indentation for the second and subsequent lines of each paragraph.